 Tools and materials should be adequately secured to prevent them from falling or dislodging during use.
 This includes using safety straps and netting when working at heights and properly securing loads being lifted by cranes.

 Employers should implement safety protocols to ensure that workers always follow safety procedures.
 This includes having a safety officer oversee operations and enforce safety measures.

 Regular safety inspections should be conducted to identify potential hazards and ensure safety measures are followed.
 A qualified safety inspector should conduct checks and be documented for record-keeping purposes.

 Unfortunately, Construction accidents are common in the construction industry, one of the most dangerous professions.
 Workers in this industry are exposed to many hazards, including falls from heights, electrocution, and being struck by falling objects.
 These hazards can cause severe injuries and fatalities.
 Therefore, proper safety measures and protocols must be implemented to prevent accidents.

 Employers are responsible for providing a safe working environment for their employees, and workers must follow safety protocols and use personal protective equipment (PPE).
 Proper safety training, the use of PPE, regular equipment inspections, and the implementation of safety protocols are just a few examples of the steps that can be taken to prevent construction accidents.

-Construction accidents can have severe consequences for workers, the construction industry, and the general public.
+Construction accidents can severely affect workers, the construction industry, and the general public.
 These accidents can result in injuries, loss of life, delays in construction projects, and even legal action.
 Therefore, it is crucial to prioritize safety in the construction industry to prevent accidents and promote a safe working environment for all.